Yolanda2020Code/machine-learning-for-software-engineering/README.md

 ## Why use it?

 I'm following this plan to prepare for my near-future job: Machine learning engineer.
 I've been building native mobile applications (Android/iOS/Blackberry) since 2011.
-I have a Software Engineering degree, not a Computer Science degree.
+I have an Information Systems degree, not a Computer Science degree.
 I have an itty-bitty amount of basic knowledge about: Calculus, Linear Algebra, Discrete Mathematics, Probability & Statistics from university.
 Think about my interest in machine learning:
 - [Can I learn and get a job in Machine Learning without studying CS Master and PhD?](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD)
     - *"You can, but it is far more difficult than when I got into the field."* [Drac Smith](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD/answer/Drac-Smith?srid=oT0p)